VicenteQuesadaDeb/Portfolio/README.md

     - Projects

 Each of the subfolders contains three .js files, index.js, styles.js and NameOfSubfolder.js.
+Also we add an index.js to pages folder so we can configure the pages on our portfolio.

 The final structure of the project should look like this: